 The Argument from Consciousness

-The Argument from Consciousness holds that subjective experience - the inner feel of seeing red, tasting coffee, or suffering pain - cannot arise from purely physical processes, and that this explanatory failure points to a non-physical source such as God.
+The Argument from Consciousness says that subjective experience - the inner feel of seeing red, tasting coffee, or feeling pain - cannot come from purely physical processes, and that this gap points to a non-physical source like God.
 Philosopher J.P.
-Moreland developed the most systematic theistic version in his 2004 work, building on the “hard problem of consciousness” identified by David Chalmers in 1995.
-With a soundness score of 25/100, the argument raises a genuine philosophical puzzle but relies too heavily on gaps in current scientific knowledge to serve as strong evidence for God.
+Moreland developed the most systematic theistic version in his 2004 book, building on the “hard problem of consciousness” identified by David Chalmers in 1995.
+We score the argument 25/100 for soundness: it raises a real philosophical puzzle, but it leans too heavily on gaps in current science to count as strong evidence for God.

 The Core Argument